-We are residents and neighbors with a collective vision for community-centered development at Takoma Junction that reflects Takoma Park’s history and values, and serves the needs of its residents.
-We’re working for a development that is in scale with the neighborhood and surrounding historic district; preserves and strengthens our walkable grocery store; creates opportunities for new locally-owned businesses; enhances pedestrian, bicycle and transit rider safety; meets high environmental standards; and improves the quality of life for all members of our vibrant, diverse community.
+We are residents and neighbors with a collective vision for use of public land at Takoma Junction and throughout the City that reflects Takoma Park’s history and values, and best serves the needs of residents.
+We’re working for public space use that is open to all; that is in scale with our neighborhoods and historic districts; that is in keeping with our identity as a racially and economically mixed City; that preserves and strengthens our walkable grocery store and other local independent businesses; that creates opportunities for new locally-owned businesses; that enhances pedestrian, bicycle and transit rider safety; that meets the highest environmental standards; and that improves the quality of life for all members of our vibrant, diverse community.

-We note that both elected officials and city staff have referred to the importance of revenue to be derived from the ground lease and property taxes to the city’s income stream.
+We note that both elected officials and city staff had referred to the importance of revenue to be derived from the ground lease and property taxes to the city’s income stream.
 But this should not come at the expense of serving the needs of Takoma Park residents for affordable goods and services, public gathering spaces, and a safe and livable junction.

-We believe that the City of Takoma Park should recognize the unique opportunity afforded by public ownership of this property by spearheading innovative development that supports and encourages our walkable grocery store and other local businesses, prioritizes safety, meets high environmental standards, and has the explicit intention of serving our diverse community.
+We believe that the City of Takoma Park should recognize the unique opportunity afforded by public ownership of this property by spearheading use that supports and encourages our walkable grocery store and other local businesses, prioritizes safety, meets high environmental standards, and has the explicit intention of serving our diverse community.

 WHO WE ARE

 Community Vision for Takoma (CVT) is an informal network sharing the above Mission and Vision.
 We have no hierarchy or structure, just waves of hundreds of concerned residents over a period of years, who have signed petitions, made public comments at City Council meetings, written emails, and otherwise expressed concern about an overbuilt Junction.
 Our email list includes more than 1000 names.
 To join our list, or become more involved in our ongoing work, email us at firstname.lastname@example.org.